liamwilley/emerald/_posts/2016-03-08-An-MIT-Senior’s-Take-on-Tech.md

 ---
-title: An MIT Senior’s Take on Tech
+title: AN MIT SENIOR'S TAKE ON TECH
 ---

 What is tech going to look like in 2020?